 Organised by the IOM3 Rubber in Engineering Group

-The afternoon technical discussion meeting (ATDM) will examine the development of new advanced fillers with functionalised surfaces that can interact with the polymer network in the elastomer.
+This afternoon technical discussion meeting (ATDM) examined the development of new advanced fillers with functionalised surfaces that can interact with the polymer network in the elastomer.
+The four presenters (left to right: King, Meyer, Kępas-Suwara, Tunnicliffe) are show at the end of the event.

 Start time 13:30pm